-Racehorse Work Ethic or a Dreamy Poet?
+Racehorse Work Ethic or Dreamy Poetry?
 What DOES Sustain Us in a Meaningful Life When Tough Times Come?
 Leo Lionni Gently Suggests Young Readers Ask the Question.

 by Leo Lionni

 Honored posthumously in 2007 with the Society of Illustrators Lifetime Achievement Award, Leo Lionni’s homage to Aesop’s fable of “The Ant and the Grasshopper” has a simple and central moral theme, as do many of his books, interwoven with his use of collage in this Caldecott Honor Book.

 It is a small picture book gem and one you will want to share with your children where they, and you, will fall in love with a dreamy, poetic mouse called Frederick .

 What is practical versus what is beautiful, soul filling and enduring can sometimes clash and leave us with a choice of two separate directions.
 What is a simple mouse to believe in?
 Is it the racehorse work ethic of his contemporaries or does he listen to the still, small voice and his own heart, as he watches his fellow mice frantically preparing for the coming winter?